Fxztam/FormsMaterializedItem/README.md

 ## Not implemented

-* A generic handling of the item objects or visual properties is not implemented yet.
+* A generic handling of item objects or visual properties is not implemented yet.
-* This solution works only for Forms non-database table items.
+* This materialized item solution here works only for Forms non-database table items.